 Science has shown that the pleasure center in your brain gets flooded with serotonin and dopamine (feel-good biochemicals) every time you get a reward.
 Cool thing is that it doesn’t matter whether someone else is giving you the reward or if you’re giving it to yourself.

-So do yourself a kindness and:
+For foolproof motivation, do yourself a kindness and:

 - Write a list of goals that you want to achieve, no matter how big or small.